With snow forecast for the end of February, we've compiled some of the most important Winter driving tips and tricks to keep you safe.

 - Mobile phone charger

 - De-icing equipment

-There will always likely be delays due to icy, slippery roads a collision or any road works so always allow extra time for winter journeys.
+There's likely to be delays due to icy, slippery roads, a collision or road works so always allow extra time for winter journeys.

 Driving in snow

-- Increase the gap between you and the vehicle in front; it may need up to 10 times than normal distance braking.
+- Increase the gap between you and the vehicle in front; you may need up to 10 times than normal distance braking

 - In an event of skidding, it is a good idea to gently test your brakes and steering to ensure its working properly.